DiaLeor/wrangling/README.txt

     - Downloading Files from the Internet - notes on retrieving data directly from a url and code for downloading files from the internet

 -- murders.csv
-  - Data on gun murders, copied from the dslabs package
+- Data on US gun murders, copied from the dslabs package

 .
 ..